Use the inserted and deleted tables

 Insert or update data in base tables underlying a view.

 Test for errors and take action based on the error.

 Find the difference between the state of a table before and after a data modification and take actions based on that difference.

-The inserted table stores copies of the affected rows during INSERT and UPDATE statements.
-During an insert or update transaction, new rows are added to both the inserted table and the trigger table.
-The rows in the inserted table are copies of the new rows in the trigger table.
+The inserted table stores copies of the new or changed rows after an INSERT or UPDATE statement.
+During the execution of an INSERT or UPDATE statement, the new or changed rows in the trigger table are copied to the inserted table.
+The rows in the inserted table are copies of the new or updated rows in the trigger table.

 When you set trigger conditions, use the inserted and deleted tables appropriately for the action that fired the trigger.
 Although referencing the deleted table when testing an INSERT or the inserted table when testing a DELETE does not cause any errors, these trigger test tables do not contain any rows in these cases.